 For a 2006 Kia Spectra, the labor to replace rear drums and adjust the brakes is about an hour.
 A factory drum costs about $75, and a Raybestos drum costs about $25.
 That makes the job to replace the rear drums about $250 using OE parts, or about $150 using aftermarket parts.

 For a 2008 Chevrolet Cobalt, to replace the rear drums and adjust the brakes takes about an hour of labor.
 A factory rear drum costs about $157, or a Bendix drum costs about $28.
 That makes the job about $414 using OE parts, or about $156 using aftermarket parts.

 How to Tell if You Might Need Brake Drums

 The main indicators would have to do with how the brakes work.
 If there is squeaking or grinding, or if the brakes grab too hard or don’t grab hard enough, then the brakes would be inspected and measured to see if new rear drums were called for.
 Other symptoms might be shaking when the brake is applied, indicating the drums could be out of round.
 If the emergency brake doesn’t hold well that can indicate the brakes are out of adjustment, or that they are worn out, or that the drums are worn past specification.
-Most of the time an ordinary brake inspection would determine with the problem.
+Most of the time an ordinary brake inspection would determine the problem.